Taxation in the Czech Republic

+The tax system of the Czech Republic is similar in its main features to the systems of developed and especially European countries.

 Czech Republic's current tax system was put into administration on 1 January 1993.
 Since then, an updated VAT act was introduced on 1 May 2004 when Czech Republic joined the EU and the act had to correspond to EU law.
 In 2008, the administration also introduced Energy Taxation.
 Changes to tax laws are quite frequent and common in the Czech Republic due to a dynamic economy.
 The highest levels of revenue are generated from income tax, social security contributions, value-added tax and corporate tax.
 In 2015, total revenue stood at CZK 670.216 billion which was 36.3% of GDP.
 The tax quota of the Czech Republic is lower than the EU average.
 Compared to the averages of the OECD countries, revenues generated from taxes on social security contributions, corporate income and gains and value added taxes account for higher proportions of total taxation revenue.
 Personal income tax lies on the other end of the spectrum where the revenue is proportionally much lower than the OECD average.
 Taxes on property also account for lower levels of revenue.